achanana/voxl-tflite-server/README.md

 Steps to run
 ============
-The tflite-server supports hires or tracking input for object detection (mobilenet) and hires for monocular depth estimation (pydnet).
-Specify camera input with -c 0 for hires, -c 1 for tracking.
+The tflite-server supports hires or tracking input for object detection (mobilenet).
+Setup your configuration using the voxl-configure-tflite script.
 ## VOXL-STREAMER
 1. (VOXL-1) adb shell
 1. (VOXL-1) bash